minhhai2209/forge-docs-snapshot/mirror/use-a-long-running-function/index.md

 ### Notes

 * The function `generateReport.handler` will be invoked by the queue each time an event is pushed to it.
-* The consumer uses a [resolver](/platform/forge/runtime-reference/forge-resolver/#forge-resolver) which has function value `generate-report` and method value `generate-report-event-listener`.
+* The consumer module uses a [function](https://developer.atlassian.com/platform/forge/function-reference/index/) which has function value `generate-report` and method value `generate-report-event-listener`.
 The function value must match the key under the `function` module.
-The method value must be defined on the resolver object in `generateReport.js` for the consumer to invoke it.
+The function must be defined in `generateReport.js` for the consumer to invoke it.
 This will be visible in the following section.

 ## Step 3: Implement the long-running function

 **Create a new long-running function**:
 In the `src` directory, create a new file called `generateReport.js`.
-This is where the resolver and the long-running function is defined.
+This is where the long-running function is defined.
 The below long-running function will take 5 seconds to execute, however it can take up to 900 seconds until it gets timed out:

 ```
 ```